sdgilley/rebrand/README.md

 ## Usage

-1. **Create a new branch** in your fork of azure-ai-docs-pr, based on your release branch.
+1. **Create a new branch** in your fork of the repo

+1. Edit the **.env** file to specify where your local fork is located.
+Include path to whatever folder(s) you want to scan.
+All folders at and below this folder (excluding folders in the skip_folders list) are scanned.

 1. **Run the appropriate script** from this repo: